cygni/aoc_example/examples/shell/README.md

 It is quite possible to write quite complex systems with shell scripts, especially using the unix pipeline to combine utilities in different combinations.
 In fact, the Cygni AoC machinery is powered by shell scripts.

-There have been attempts to replace the Bourne shell, e.g. with more C-like sytax in c-shell, which was soon surrounded by wreaths of garlic because of its quirkyness, but more modern versions like bash and zsh are just extensions of the basic posix shell.
-[Tcl](https://www.tcl.tk/about/language.html) was also originally intended to be used as a shell, with a very regular and logical sysntax (as a reaction to C-shell).
+There have been attempts to replace the Bourne shell, e.g. with more C-like syntax in c-shell, which was soon surrounded by wreaths of garlic because of its quirkyness, but more modern versions like bash and zsh are just extensions of the basic posix shell.
+[Tcl](https://www.tcl.tk/about/language.html) was also originally intended to be used as a shell, with a very regular and logical syntax (as a reaction to C-shell).
 A modern attempt, trying to get away from the text-only flow in the pipeline is [oil shell](https://www.oilshell.org/)

 ## How to build and run
 In unix/linux or Mac, just open up a terminal in this directory and type `./solution.sh` (you may have to `chmod +x solution.sh` first).
 Otherwise, you could run `sh solution.sh`